ariannalandini/prj_008_multi_coloc_dev/README.md

     `--limit`: P-value threshold for loci borders (default: 1e-05)\
     `--hole`: Minimum pair-base distance between SNPs in different loci (default: 250000)

+Finally, specifiy the number of traits (whose GWAS summary statistics are present at the input path) for which the script should be run in the `#SBATCH --array` option.
+Array job

 2) Create pan-loci table
+To identify pan-loci, that is mega loci including overlapping trait-specific loci, run the **`cntl/p10_locus_lister.sbatch`** script, providing:\

 3) Run coloc